Wen-Xing Ding, PhD

 Mitochondria are dynamic organelles that are responsible for creating more than 90% of the energy needed by the body.
 Mitochondria are also the central-regulators for apoptosis and the major sources for the production of reactive oxygen species.
 Many environmental toxicants and chemotherapeutic drugs can damage mitochondria.
 Damaged mitochondria have been involved in cell death, ischemia and reperfusion injury, aging and many neurodegenerative conditions such as Alzheimer's and Parkinson's disease.
 It is thus important to eliminate damaged and aged mitochondria to protect the cells against its detrimental effects on the cells.
 It is now known that autophagy plays an important role to remove these damaged mitochondria, a process, called mitophagy.
 However, it is not known how damaged mitochondria are eventually recognized by the autophagosomes in mammalian cells although it has recently been reported that Atg32 is required for mitophagy in yeast.
 We and others recently found that Parkin, an E3 ligase which is commonly mutated in Parkinson's disease, promotes damaged mitochondria ubiquitination and p62 targeting and subsequent mitophagy.
 Our current research work is to study the molecular signals that could be involved in this process such as redox signaling and mitochondrial fission and fusion machinery.
 We are also using Parkin knockout mice to investigate the role of Parkin in mitophagy in vivo.

 Mitochondria are dynamic organelles and constantly undergo fission and fusion.
 Fragmented mitochondria may favor autophagic removal due to its small size.
-We are currently investigating mitochondrial fission and fusion machinery in drug-induced mitophagy and its implication in liver injury.
+We are currently investigating mitochondrial fission and fusion machinery in drug- and alcohol-induced mitophagy and its implication in liver injury.

 CCCP induces Parkin-mediated mitophagy.
 Hela cells were transfected with mCherry parkin and treated with CCCP for 6 hrs.